REQUEST FOR PROPOSALS

 Do they have any reservations about your involvement in or ability to complete the proposed project?
 (Limited to 300 words or fewer.

-Your advisor's responses to this survey will be due within two weeks from their receipt of the email and no later than February 8th, 2021 at midnight IDLW.
+Your advisor's responses to this survey will be due within two weeks from their receipt of the email and no later than February 15th, 2021 at 11:59PM IDLW.

 Note: You should discuss this aspect of the requirement with your advisor when you decide you would like to submit a proposal.